 Located in the Otago region

-Visit Katiki Point - the southern point of Moeraki Peninsula.
+Visit Katiki Point, the southern point of Moeraki Peninsula.
 View the historic Katiki Point Lighthouse, Te Raka a Hineatea Pa site, yellow-eyed penguins, and fur seals amongst other marine wildlife.
+Or visit Shag Point/Matakaea for diverse marine life, interesting flora, and great wildlife viewing.

 Large numbers of New Zealand fur seals/kekeno haul out to rest on the rocky platforms around Katiki Point and Moeraki Peninsula.
 This is the main breeding area in North Otago.